 MIM VS Machining

-When we consider metal part manufacturing technologies, metal injection molding (MIM) and traditional machining are two common and functionally diverse methods.
-To help understand the suitability of both methods, as well as their advantages and limitations, this article will explore in detail the differences and connections between MIM and machining, as well as the key factors that should be considered when choosing a suitable production technology.
+When considering metal part manufacturing technologies, metal injection molding (MIM) and traditional machining are two common and functionally diverse methods.
+To help understand the suitability of both methods and their advantages and limitations, this article will explore in detail the differences and connections between MIM and machining, as well as the key factors that should be considered when choosing a suitable production technology.

 Metal Injection Molding VS. Machining